ReachPlus/PanicButton/readme.md

         GPIO.cleanup()         # clean up after yourself
         systemError()
 ```
-**Step 6:**
-Now this is the important step, here we are initiating two threads based on methods defined in step 4 and 5.
+**Step 6: Initiate two threads based on the methods defines in steps 4 and 5**

 ```python
 with open('settings.config.json') as json_data_file: